kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 I'm presenting on how SAP's suite-first and AI-first approach can be used to improve the Irish public healthcare system over the next 5 years.

 {**Reason for choice**}
-I chose this topic because I have first-hand experience navigating its complexities, as I accompany my mother to her appointments, acting as a translator due to her poor English.
+I chose this topic because I have first-hand experience navigating its complexities.
+I accompany my mother to her appointments, and act as a translator due to her poor English.

 {**Personal story**}
-Over the time, my mother and I have been encountered many points of friction within the system, which I believe that SAP will be able to help solve.
+Over the time, I have been encountered many points of friction within the system, which I believe that SAP will be able to help solve.

 ## Slide 2 - Outline Issues met
 {**Data silos**}